ShrRa/interpython_hpc/_episodes/24-resource-optimization.md

 ```

 > ## Exercise: Profile Your Code
-> Compile and run the sequential matrix multiplication.
-Use `time` and `htop` to monitor resource usage.
+> Compile and run the sequential code.
+Use `htop` to monitor resource usage.
 Identify whether it's CPU-bound or memory-bound
 {: .challenge}

 <!-------------------------------------------- Section-2 ------------------------------------------------------------------>